Glossary

 Direct call-off

-The act of placing an order under an agreement without running a further competition.
+Placing an order directly with a single supplier under an agreement without running a further competition.

 Down select supplier list